Kiibra/Kiibra/README.md

 ##  👋 Hi, I’m Kibra

 <h4>About Me</h4>
 As a Full Stack Software Engineer with a background in behavioral science, I offer a unique blend of creativity and analytical skills to the tech industry.
 My passion for innovation and problem-solving drives me to develop user-centric software solutions that enhance the user experience.
-Committed to continuous learning and delivering solution-driven, I bring to the table fresh perspectives to the tech field.
+Committed to continuous learning and delivering solution-driven results, I bring to the table fresh perspectives to the tech field.

 ___